RSS3-Network/Mastodon-Instance-Kit/README.md

 ## Finished

 Congratulations!
-You have successfully set up your Mastodon instance, and now have a valid Mastodon endpoint for your RSS3 node.
+You now have a valid Mastodon endpoint for your RSS3 node.

 Your Mastodon endpoint is: `mastodon_instance_external_ip:9092`